lima-emanuel/study-journal/docs/go.md

 // Changing the elements of a slice modifies the corresponding elements of its underlying array.
 // Other slices that share the same underlying array will see those changes.

+// Slices (as well as maps and channels) have reference semantics. s3_cpy := s3     // Both variables point to the same instance. s3_cpy[0] = 0    // Which means both are updated.
 ```

 Slice literals build and array literal and reference it: